It has not been an easy two months. There are tremendous responsibilities my brother and I have had to adopt in the absence of my father.

 My mom can’t do much talking on the phone because she will start weeping at the mention of her husband’s name.
 So I take the lead, at times, becoming Mrs Sharma herself.

 Ah, US and India.

 How utterly charming and suffocating the experiences in both nations can be.

-Just a month ago, I came back from the land of delicious sambhar dosa, old friends and cousins who invoked sweet nostalgia, and a few asshole relatives who invoked nothing but repressed barf.
+Just a month ago, I came back from the land of delicious sambhar dosa, old friends and cousins who invoked sweet nostalgia, and a few relatives who invoked nothing but repressed barf.

-Now back in the States, my friends are visiting me in the same house that my dad picked out 6 years ago and invested his precious time and soul into making it our beloved home.
+Now back in the States, my friends are visiting me in the same house that my dad picked out six years ago and invested his precious time and soul into making it our beloved home.

 I am back where I started.
 One feet firmly resting on either land; though, my heart is now leaning towards the one that beckons with tastier food and a loving groom 🙂

 This is not the first time I feel like I am picking up the pieces of my life back together.
 And having lived for some 25 odd years, I can attest that it certainly won’t be the last.
 You just become more resilient in doing so.
 Or perhaps, the correct choice of words is “numbing of the senses”.

 I often find myself on random forums of caregivers for parents with cancer.
 Some went on to being diagnosed with Post-Traumatic Stress Disorder, an affliction reserved for survivors of wars, because of the prolonged ordeal and loss of a loved one.
 I experienced remnants of that from the many nights we would have to run for emergency room visits, so much so that I would anxiously wake up in the middle of the night to check on my dad, because my body was normalized to do so.